ACTL4001-T1-2022/github-showcase-page-park-the-bus/README.md

 ## Team Selection

-Using the model trained on the tournament dataset and applying it to the league dataset, the top players in each position were chosen (click [here](Player-Selection-Full.csv) to see the players).
+Using the model trained on the tournament dataset and applying it to the league dataset, the top players from Rarita in each position were chosen (click [here](Player-Selection-Full.csv) to see the players).

-The predicted ranking for each position are:
+The predicted ranking for each position and overall for Rarita are:

 |Position|Predicted Rank|
 |---|---|